BuildOnBeam/layerzero-v2-bridge-builder/README.md

 ## Before starting (IMPORTANT)

+ERC721 are not ready yet.
+For now only ERC20 are ok to go

 ### Deployer account and privkey security

 This tool DOES NOT USES .env FILES TO STORE PRIVATE KEYS because it's so dangerous.